The Xometry app works best with JavaScript enabled!

 Most conductive materials can be machined using the EDM process.
 Among the few exceptions to this rule are the high-grade nickel alloys which are often used in aerospace.
 However, specialized electrode materials and carefully selected machining speeds can sometimes allow nickel alloys to be machined this way.

-What Is the Principle of Electrical Discharge Machining (EDM)?
+The Principle of Electrical Discharge Machining (EDM)

 EDM works on the principles of thermal erosion and vaporization.
 By sparking electricity from the electrode to the machining surface, EDM devices are able to erode and vaporize metal which is then removed from the area using a dielectric fluid.